-Mrs C S sustained a serious brain injury including a traumatic subarachnoid haemorrhage, multiple orthopaedic injuries including several fractures of the vertebrae, injuries to her lungs, hypoxia and internal hypercarbia.
-She was, initially, gravely ill and was treated at the Neurological Unit at Southampton General Hospital, and then at the Rehabilitation Unit at Donald Wilson House, St Richard’s Hospital, Chichester with whom we have strong links.
+Our client sustained serious brain injury including a traumatic subarachnoid haemorrhage, as well as multiple orthopaedic injuries, several fractures of the vertebrae, injuries to her lungs, hypoxia, and internal hypercarbia.
+Initially gravely ill, she was was treated at Southampton General Hospital’s neurological unit before being moved to St Richard’s Hospital in Chichester for rehabilitation.

-The loss of earnings claim was extremely challenging as there was no provable past history strongly supporting a loss and little tangible evidence of the likelihood of future loss as she completed a post graduate diploma in visual arts post-accident and was painting at the same level as pre-accident.
-Close liaison with family members was key including with her son and daughter who lived abroad.
-Lay witness evidence was key in the claim.
+Claiming loss of earnings claim was extremely challenging, with no demonstrable past history and little tangible evidence of the likelihood of future loss.
+Not only did our client come from a wealthy family but she also completed a post-graduate diploma in visual arts after her fall and was painting at the same level as before the accident.

 Close liaison with family members was a key factor, including with our client’s son and daughter who lived abroad, and Claire painstakingly interviewed a large number of witnesses to support her case.